singhritesh85/DevOps-Project-Multi-Tier-Bank-Application-Pod-based-Aws/README.md

 ![image](https://github.com/user-attachments/assets/b239f6e2-6c1c-4a83-a058-980ec941ed03)

 ```
-OpenJDK Docker Image is depricated so in this project eclipse-temurin docker image has been used.
+OpenJDK Docker Image is depricated so in this project eclipse-temurin docker image has been used as a base image in the Dockerfile.
 ```

 <br><br/>